- Food and Cooking»

 Black beans are cheap, healthy and versatile.
 You can buy them dried or in cans and they are great to have as a household staple.
 Cooking black beans doesn't take very long, especially if you are using canned black beans.

-Most black bean recipes don't contain too many ingredients.
+Most recipes with black beans don't contain too many ingredients.
 You can make a tasty and nutritious meal without breaking the bank or going out of your way to find speciality items.
 You can also pair them with a number of different flavours, make them as a side, or create a main dish with them.

 Surprisingly enough, black beans can also be used not only in savoury dishes, but also in sweets.

-If you're still not convinced, read on for some great recipes for cooking black beans:
+If you're still not convinced, read on for some great recipes with black beans:

 1: Black Bean Soup